-The first event is an expert panel discussion on ‘The Future for Global Travel Retail’ webinar taking place Wednesday, 10th February and will focus on expert assessments on the important travel retail/duty free sales channels in the context of both Covid-19 and Brexit.
+The first event organised by the Irish Whiskey Association is an expert panel discussion on ‘The Future for Global Travel Retail’ webinar taking place Wednesday, 10th February and will focus on expert assessments on the important travel retail/duty free sales channels in the context of both Covid-19 and Brexit.

 At least eight events are planned during 2021 as part of the new Market Insights series which is aimed at giving member companies access to expert presentations and discussions on consumer and markets trends in established markets, and key issues in emerging markets.
 The second event in the series will take place on 4th March on the theme of ‘Introduction to East African Markets.’
 The Association will be working with interested member companies to advance market access and promotion initiatives in the markets featured in the series.

 William Lavelle, Head of Drinks Ireland|Irish Whiskey stated: